MahmoudMB/CapStoneND/README.md

   ![alt tag](https://github.com/MahmoudMB/ScreenShotMytasks1/blob/master/Screenshot_2018-09-29-07-33-55.png)

-  After You Click On The add Button, the list name and the number of friends and number of items will b shown for each list
+  After You Click On The add Button, the list name and the number of friends and number of items will be shown for each list
    ![alt tag](https://github.com/MahmoudMB/ScreenShotMytasks1/blob/master/Screenshot_2018-09-29-06-51-04.png)